instructor-ai/instructor/docs/examples/knowledge_graph.md

     def draw(self, prefix: str = None):
         dot = Digraph(comment="Knowledge Graph")

-        # Add nodes
-        for node in self.nodes:
+        for node in self.nodes: #(1)!
             dot.node(str(node.id), node.label, color=node.color)

-        # Add edges
-        for edge in self.edges:
+        for edge in self.edges: #(2)!
             dot.edge(
                 str(edge.source), str(edge.target), label=edge.label, color=edge.color
             )
         dot.render(prefix, format="png", view=True)
 ```

+1. We iterate through all the nodes in our graph and add them to the graph
+2. We iterate through all the edges in our graph and add them to the graph

 We can modify our `generate_graph` function to now take in a list of strings.
 At each step, it'll extract out the key insights from the sentences in the form of edges and nodes like we've seen before.
 We can then combine these new edges and nodes with our existing knowledge graph through iterative updates to our graph before arriving at our final result.